WNBA All-Star Chiney Ogwumike Has Media Game

 In early 2018, Chiney was back in Uncasville, training for her impending comeback with the Sun, when she got a call from ESPN.
 Her producers wanted her to be on campus in Bristol the next morning to do some on-air NBA analysis during a segment on SportsCenter.

 Chiney accepted the offer without question.
 She was looking to land a multi-year deal with ESPN, in part because she had developed a passion and an aptitude for media work.
 The security of a TV contract would also ensure that the 6’3” power forward wouldn’t have to spend her offseasons hooping overseas and risking bodily harm in the process.

-As she saw it, doing this SportsCenter hit would improve her chances of getting the job she wanted.
-So Chiney drove those 63 miles to Bristol, did the hit about the NBA and headed back, confident that she’d nailed her latest appearance.
+As Chiney saw it, doing this SportsCenter hit would improve her chances of getting the job she wanted.
+So she drove those 63 miles to Bristol, did the hit about the NBA and headed back, confident that she’d nailed her latest appearance.

-That is, until hours later, when she saw that her hair had become a trending topic on social media.
-The whole time Chiney was on air, her hair had been out of place, unwittingly shifting attention away from her meticulously delivered words.
+That is, until hours later, when Chiney saw that her hair had become a trending topic on social media.
+The whole time she was on air, her hair had been out of place, unwittingly shifting attention away from her meticulously delivered words.

-“I saw it and I was, like, 'Oh my God, this clip has millions of views,’” Chiney tells CloseUp360 while sitting in a makeup chair at Spectrum SportsNet’s studio in El Segundo.
+“I saw it and I was, like, 'Oh my God, this clip has millions of views,’” she says while sitting in a makeup chair at Spectrum SportsNet’s studio in El Segundo.
 “I'm here fighting for my life to try to get this position [at ESPN], my take was amazing, and this is how the world's gonna know me?”